Hungarian cuisine

-Hungarian or Magyar cuisine (Hungarian: Magyar konyha) is the cuisine characteristic of the nation of Hungary, and its primary ethnic group, the Magyars.
+Hungarian cuisine (Hungarian: magyar konyhaművészet) is the cuisine characteristic of the nation of Hungary, and its primary ethnic group, Hungarians.
 Hungarian cuisine has been described as being the spiciest cuisine in Europe.
 This can largely be attributed to the use of their piquant native spice, Hungarian paprika, in many of their dishes.
 A mild version of the spice, Hungarian sweet paprika, is commonly used as an alternative.
 Traditional Hungarian dishes are primarily based on meats, seasonal vegetables, fruits, bread, and dairy products.